AgincourtSkunkworks/FRCDocs/docs/programming/control-algorithms/pid.md

     }
     ```

+    In this sample graph, we are assuming that there is resistance present in the system that is not accounted for in the P term, and in the system with the integral term, it is well-tuned.
+As can be seen, the system without the integral term is unable to reach the setpoint, and instead has a steady-state error.
+The system with the integral term, however, is able to accumulate the error over time, which allows it to overcome the resistance and reach the setpoint.

 !!! example

     Consider a PID controller with only a P term that is being used to drive a set distance.
 If we encounter a slight uphill slope that was not accounted for in the P term, the output may not be high enough to overcome the resistance.
 Now, if we were to add an I term, it would accumulate the error over time, which slowly increases the output, allowing the system to overcome the resistance.